-For more information on the MS degree with a major in Industrial and Systems Engineering, see the Graduate Studies section of this catalog.
+For more information on the MS degree with a major in Industrial and Systems Engineering or the MS degree with a major in Engineering, see the Graduate Studies section of this catalog.

 In the Pre-Engineering program, students seeking to major in some area of engineering other than industrial engineering or engineering with a mechatronics specialization (for example, civil, electrical, or mechanical engineering) can complete at least 60 credits that will transfer to other engineering schools.